ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   are loaded by applications.
   The new option can be used for logging application behavior when using [notifications](https://www.libelektra.org/tutorials/notifications). *(Thomas Wahringer)*
-- An issue when building Haskell plugins with a cached sandbox is fixed in case a Haskell library bundled with elektra gets changed. *(Armin Wurzinger)*
 - Do not exclude `simpleini` silently on non-glibc systems but output a message like for other plugins
 - The KeySet has a new flag `KS_FLAG_REBUILD_OPMPHM`, this flag will be used by the hybrid search